 "a.
 Generally.
-A petition for refund shall be filed with the department or an automatic refund issued pursuant to Section 40-29-71, or a credit allowed, within (i) three years from the date that the return was filed, or (ii) two years from the date of payment of the tax, whichever period expires last or, if an individual income tax return required by Section 40-18-27 is not timely filed for a particular year, a petition for refund of individual income tax paid by withholding or estimated payment with respect to that year shall be filed, or a credit allowed, within three years from the original due date of the return.
+A petition for refund shall be filed with the department or an automatic refund issued pursuant to Section 40-29-71, or a credit allowed, within (i) three years from the date that the return was filed, or (ii) two years from the date of payment of the tax, whichever is later, or, if no return was timely filed, two years from the date of payment of the tax if an individual income tax return required by Section 40-18-27 is not timely filed for a particular year, a petition for refund of individual income tax paid by withholding or estimated payment with respect to that year shall be filed, or a credit allowed, within three years from the original due date of the return.
+For purposes of this paragraph, taxes paid through withholding or by estimated payment shall be deemed paid on the original due date of the return.

 "b.
 Net operating loss carryback.
-In lieu of the periods provided in paragraph a., in the case of a net operating loss carryback, the period for filing a petition for refund, the department making an automatic refund or allowing a credit shall be the period prescribed in 26 U.S.C. \$6511(d)(2) for the claiming of a credit or refund.
+In lieu of the periods provided in paragraph a., in the case of a net operating loss carryback, the period for filing a petition for refund, the department making an automatic refund or allowing a credit shall be the period prescribed in 26 U.S.C.
+Section § 6511(d)(2) for the claiming of a credit or refund.

 "c.
 Federal audit changes.
 When a federal income tax return or federal estate tax return is changed after it has been filed with the Internal Revenue Service, other than by an amended return, and the change results in an overpayment of income tax or estate tax imposed by this title, a petition for refund of the overpayment must be filed within the later of one year after the federal changes become final or the time otherwise allowed for the filing of a petition for refund as provided in this chapter.
 The refund shall be limited to the tax overpaid as a result of those items changed on the federal income tax return or federal estate tax return that affect the income tax liability or estate tax liability imposed by this title.
-For purposes of this subdivision, the date that a federal change becomes final shall be determined as provided in Section 40-2A-7(b) (2)f.5.
+For purposes of this subdivision, the date that a federal change becomes final shall be determined as provided in Section 40-2A-7(b) (2) f.5.

 "(3) DEPARTMENT REQUIRED TO GRANT OR DENY REFUNDS; TIME LIMITATIONS.
 The department shall either grant or deny a petition for refund within six months from the date the petition is filed, unless the period is extended by written agreement of the taxpayer and the department.
-The taxpayer and his or her authorized representative, if applicable, shall be notified of the department's decision concerning the petition for refund by either first class U.S. mail, certified U.S. mail, return receipt requested, or by U.S. mail with delivery confirmation, sent to the taxpayer's or the authorized representative's last known address.
+The taxpayer and his or her authorized representative, if applicable, shall be notified of the department's decision concerning the petition for refund by either first class United States U.S. mail, or by certified U.S. mail, return receipt requested, or by U.S.

+mail with delivery confirmation, sent to the taxpayer's or the authorized representative's last known address.
 If the department fails to grant a refund within the time provided herein, the petition for refund shall be deemed to be denied.